Pastoral care – the foundation of a fantastic educational journey

 Our belief is that a ‘happy child’ is one who can achieve everything they are capable of achieving, whether that be academic, sporting or artistic.
 Our tutors and pastoral care co-ordinator are here to help your child develop their talents, at whatever level they are capable and comfortable.

 Our tutors’ responsibilities

 Our tutors are 100 percent focused on getting to know the children and you, their parents.
 We operate a ‘one point of contact’ approach with all pastoral care issues dealt with by your child’s tutor.
 Each tutor is responsible for a very manageable group of approximately 18 children.
 They undertake the twice-daily registration, ensure that day-to-day routine is adhered to, and that children are organised and ready for the school day.

 Our reward system

 We have a homework diary which is used to record the effort stars that are awarded to children by subject, as well as for manners and kindness.
-These are collected each Friday, collated, and allocated to Houses.
-Competition between the Houses is strong, and regular House meetings take place to develop this House spirit.
-Bronze, Silver and Gold certificates are awarded in Assembly when children achieve certain termly milestones, eg. 50,100 or 150 stars in years 3-4.
+These are collected each Friday, collated, and allocated to houses.
+Competition between the houses is strong, and regular house meetings take place to develop this house spirit.
+Bronze, silver and fgold certificates are awarded in Assembly when children achieve certain termly milestones, eg. 50,100 or 150 stars in years 3-4.
 In years 5-8 they are awarded a certificate for their final total.